cmack/emacs-planet-theme/README.md

 ## Bugs & Improvements ##

-There should not be any bugs but rather 'ugly' colors.
+There should not be any bugs but rather only colors that "don't fit".
 I am using this theme everyday and I will be adding and adjusting accent colors as well as support for other modes as I work with them.
-I do plan to keep the ground colors the same.
+I plan to keep the basic ground colors the same.